georgeka17/relegator/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
 To run the code, you need the following python packages: `numpy`, `scipy`, `scikit-learn`, `pandas`, and `tensorflow`.
-To create plots for the results, you will also need the `matplotlib` package, as well as the modules from `moons_tools_2.py` in this repo for plotting functionality for our particular sample.
+To create plots for the results, you will also need the `matplotlib` package.
+For this use case, you will also need the modules from [moons_tools_2.py](https://github.com/georgeka17/relegator/blob/master/moons_tools_2.py) for plotting functionality and [make_datasets_2_gen.py](https://github.com/georgeka17/relegator/blob/master/make_datasets_2_gen.py) to generate a new dataset.
 The sample code is designed to be run from the command line and this can be done with python's `sys` module.

 It is important to use TensorFlow 2.0 so that we can utilize the *eager execution* feature, which allows us to monitor the results in between training and makes the neural network more efficient, which reduces our train time.